Your Guide to Stress Leave in Ontario

 Therapist and patient discuss stress leave

-If reasonable circumstances do exist, and your employer asks for a medical note, that note only has to include the following information:
+If reasonable circumstances do exist, and your employer asks for a medical note, it only has to include the following information:

 • The date your healthcare provider saw you.